 If you decide to leave your plants in the garden for winter harvesting you can cover them with an insulating mulch of evergreen boughs or straw to protect the sprouts from frigid temperatures.

-My favorite way to enjoy brussels sprouts is to roast them in the oven.
+My favorite way to enjoy brussels sprouts is to roast them in the oven which gives them a delicious caramelized flavor.
 YUM!
 Here’s a recipe for roasted brussels sprouts.

 Pests and diseases of brussels sprouts